Shark Attack 3: Plot

 The next day, Ben and Chuck go down in the submarine.
-The megalodon attacks a yacht, slamming into it a couple of times, knocking several people overboard.
+The Megalodon attacks a yacht, slamming into it a couple of times, knocking several people overboard.
 They escape to two large safety rafts.
 Ruiz steals a woman's life jacket and jumps off the yacht, only to be swallowed whole by the shark, as is one of the rafts.
-Tolley attempts to escape on a jet ski, but he ends up driving straight into the megalodon's wide open jaw.
+Tolley attempts to escape on a jet ski, but he ends up driving straight into the Megalodon's wide open jaw.
 Chuck then goes into the water and tags the shark.
 Ben eventually launches the torpedo, which succeeds in destroying the creature.
 Ben swims to the surface with Chuck and climbs into the raft.
-They all celebrate their success, elsewhere another megalodon is shown swimming near a shore, hinting there might be more megalodons.
+They all celebrate their success, but elsewhere, another Megalodon is shown swimming near a shore, hinting that there might be more of these prehistoric creatures.